AlexLinov/sipXcom-RCE/README.md

 ### Retrieve Logs

-This option retrieves logs from the server.
+Payload option 1 retrieves logs from the server.
 Start a netcat listener on port 80 to retrieve the logs.

+### Overwrite Openfire Configuration for Reverse Shell

+Payload option 2 overwrites the Openfire configuration to include a reverse shell.
+You need to provide a file to serve for the reverse shell.
+The script will start a Python HTTP server on the specified port (default is 8080) to serve the file.
+See `openfire.txt` file

 ```bash
 python3 poc_script.py --help